ThaC0derDre/LatchApp/ReadMe.md

-* Edit Tracker, to assign by Months.
+* Edit Trackerd Times View, to assign by Months.